blacksenator/fbcallrouter/README.md

 * the program only works in the German telephone network!
 * you use a Fritz!Box for landline telephoning
-* you need to have a [separate spam telefon](https://avm.de/service/wissensdatenbank/dok/FRITZ-Box-7590/142_Rufsperren-fur-ankommende-und-ausgehende-Anrufe-z-B-0900-Nummern-einrichten/) book beside your phone book!
+* you need to have a [separate spam phone book](https://avm.de/service/wissensdatenbank/dok/FRITZ-Box-7590/142_Rufsperren-fur-ankommende-und-ausgehende-Anrufe-z-B-0900-Nummern-einrichten/) beside your phone book!
-* you have a microcomputer (Raspberry Pi) running 24/7 in your network
+* you have a microcomputer (e.g. Raspberry Pi) running 24/7 in your network

 ## Description